Gluten-Free Kitchen: A Comprehensive Guide to Cleaning Appliances and Utensils for Cross-Contamination Prevention

 Dedicated cleaning products: Always use dedicated sponges and cleaning products for gluten free cleaning.

-Dishwasher soaps are typically composed of a combination of surfactants, enzymes, and other cleaning agents not derived from gluten-containing grains.
+Most dishwasher soaps, including traditional detergents in powders, gels, or tablets, do not contain gluten.
+These soaps are typically made from a combination of surfactants, enzymes, and other cleaning agents that are not derived from gluten-containing grains.

 How to Keep Mixer, Blender, and Food Processor Gluten Free.